alliance-genome/agr_archive_initial_prototype/README.md

 	(agr) agr/webapp> export DEV_SERVER_UI_PORT=12345
 ```

-After running the WEBPACK server, the server will be running on http://localhost:12345 making calls to the API running at dev.alliancegenome.org.
+After running this set of commands the webpack-dev-server will be hosting the website at the URL http://localhost:12345 and will be pulling data from the API running on dev.alliancegenome.org.

 ### API

+The following variables can be used to customize your development environment:

-- PRODUCTION Used to control the start up of the flask server.
-If set to false then debugging will be turned on and the server will crash upon first encountered error.
-If set to true then the server runs the WSGIServer.
+- "PRODUCTION" Controls the start up of the flask server.
+If set to "false", debugging will be turned on and the server will crash upon first encountered error.
+If set to "true" the server runs the WSGIServer.
-- ES\_AWS Used to control wether or not SSL will be used on the connection to ES_HOST.
+- "ES\_AWS" controls whether or not SSL will be used on the connection to ES_HOST.
-- ES\_HOST Used to point the flask server to the running Elastic Search instance.
+- "ES\_HOST" points the flask server to the running Elastic Search instance.
-- ES\_INDEX Used to indicate which index the flask server will be using to get its data.
+- "ES\_INDEX" indicates the index the flask server will be using to get its data.
-- API\_PASSWORD Not used at the moment, but will be the password controlling access to the writable API's
+- "API\_PASSWORD" Not used at the moment, but will be the password controlling access to the writable API's

 ```bash
 	(agr) agr> cd api